Recursive Solution of Initial Value Problems with Temporal Discretization: Second-Order Euler Operator

 \section{Second-Order Euler Operator}

-Based on the foundation laid so far, we derive a functional formulation of the Euler operator that was first introduced---with an imperative formulation---in~\parencite{Edalat_Farjudian_Mohammadian_Pattinson:2nd_Order_Euler:2020:Conf}.
-To that end, we define an auxiliary operator first:
+Based on the foundation laid so far, we derive a functional formulation of the \emph{second-order Euler operator}~$E^2$ that was first introduced---with an imperative formulation---in~\parencite{Edalat_Farjudian_Mohammadian_Pattinson:2nd_Order_Euler:2020:Conf}.
+We recall the definition of the operator~$E^2$ as appears in~\parencite[Definition~3.7]{Edalat_Farjudian_Mohammadian_Pattinson:2nd_Order_Euler:2020:Conf}: